UofT-DSI/onboarding/onboarding_documents/participant_guidelines.md

 ## Certificate Completion

-To receive either of the DSI Certificates, you must successfully complete ALL core learning modules and at least one module from either the Data Science Foundations or Machine Learning Software Foundations modules.
-Failure to complete will result in removal from all future modules, as well as the loss of access to one-on-one career support and networking activities.
+To receive your certificate, you must successfully complete all required learning modules outlined at the beginning of your cohort.
+Failure to meet this requirement may result in removal from the certificates pathway and forfeiture of the certificate.
+Please ensure you stay on track with the requirements to make the most of this opportunity and achieve certification.

 ## Attendance